khaors/geocompr/main.md

 Interested readers can see this default value of `op` set in the first line of the function call by entering its long-form name into the console `` sf:::`[.sf` ``.
 The `?sf` help page documents this also.</div>\EndKnitrBlock{rmdnote}

+For many applications this is all you'll need to know about spatial subsetting for vector data.
+If this is the case, you can safely skip to the next section (\@ref(topological-relations)).
+If you're interested in the details, including other ways of subsetting, read-on.

-Another way of doing spatial subsetting relies on the ability of *topological operators* to return `logical` objects by setting the `sparse` argument to `FALSE`:
+Another way of doing spatial subsetting uses objects returned by *topological operators*.
+This is demonstrated in the first command below which uses the `sparse = FALSE` (meaning in English 'return a dense matrix not a sparse one') argument in the topological operator `st_intersects()` to ensure a `logical` result is returned:

 ```r